‘RHOC’ Kara Keough’s Baby Died During Childbirth After Suffering Shoulder Dystocia & Compressed Umbilical Cord

 “We love you like crazy already, baby,” she wrote in the post.

 In the blog post, Keough also opened up about the four years of learning after her first pregnancy, Bravo TV reported.
 She said that the time has made her more attuned to people struggling to start a family when sharing baby news.
-In particular, Keough pointed to the Pregnancy and Infant Loss Awareness Month, which was coming to a close as she shared the news of her pregnancy.
+In particular, Keough pointed to Pregnancy and Infant Loss Awareness Month, which was coming to a close as she shared the news of her pregnancy.

-“Your light is coming,” she said to such people and encouraged them not to give up.
+“Your light is coming,” she said to such people and encouraged them to not give up.

 Speaking to E!
 News in October, Keough revealed that she planned to have an unmedicated birth and have home labor with a doula’s assistance until the time is right for delivery in a hospital.

 Keough is married to Kyle Bosworth.
-They had their first child, 4-year-old, Decker Kate, in January 2016.
+They had their first child, 4-year-old Decker Kate, in January 2016.